Publications

 Preprints

-Liu, S., & Almeida, M. (under revision).
+Liu, S., & Almeida, M. (in press).
 Knowing before doing: Review and mega-analysis of action understanding in prereaching infants.
+Psychological Bulletin.
 [OSF]

 Woo, B. M., Liu, S., & Spelke, E. S. (under review).
 From abstract intentions to specific goals: Human infants’ understanding of actions they cannot perform.
 [OSF]